 Please remember that the HR source for all employment information, including direct reports, is Ultipro.

 Review and update the “supervisor” field in ESS/MSS

 Review and update the “reviewer” field in ESS/MSS

 - Recommended for managers with 35 or more direct reports

 - Recommended for managers who reassigned annual reviews in the past

 Refer to HR4U for instructions about updating “supervisor” and “reviewer” fields

 Our Vision by Design pathways commit that we will deepen operational excellence and organizational effectiveness.

-Financial Wellness seminar on the MCV Campus, “Identity Theft,” presented by Virginia Credit Union will be held on Thursday, April 19 from 12 - 1 p.m. in The Learning Center, 1st Floor Main Hospital.
+Financial Wellness seminars on the MCV Campus “Strategies for Eliminating Debt” presented by Virginia Credit Union will be held on Thursday, May 17 from 12 - 1 p.m. in The Learning Center (Main-1).
 Free and open to everyone.
-Questions?
-Emmy.Rusyniak@vcuhealth.org.